rmcar17/Research/README.md

 ### CEGARBox

 CEGARBox is a state-of-the-art theorem prover for modal logic.
-In this work, Robert McArthur (under the supervision of Prof. Rajeev Goré) extended the theorem prover to handle all 15 normal modal logics, as well as multi-modal logic and tense logic.
+In this work, Robert McArthur, under the supervision of Prof. Rajeev Goré, extended the theorem prover to handle all 15 normal modal logics, as well as multi-modal logic and tense logic.

 Further extensions by Prof. Rajeev Goré and others are underway prior to publication.